-The objective is to develop a practical tool for both the authorities and relevant experts who have to draft such management/action plans and the administrators who have the responsibility to validate and implement them.
+This work is addressed to countries and regions which are looking for guidance on how to draft management plans and action plans for IAS pathways.
+Thus the objective is to develop a practical tool for both the authorities and relevant experts who have to draft such management/action plans and the administrators who have the responsibility to validate and implement them.
+Although the need of such guidance was inspired by the provisions of the EU regulation on IAS, the interest of this work is not to be considered limited to the EU Member States.
 This fits well with the Bern Convention role to further outside the EU the innovation of the EU Regulation on IAS, and represents another step in the process led by the Council of Europe in drafting key IAS related documents over the years, by stressing the added value of ensuring a harmonised approach also with other EU neighbouring countries.
 The added value of this work is in fact the contribution to the definition of a process aimed at producing, approving, monitoring and updating documents to support the implementation of the EU Regulation on IAS.
-For this purpose, this document builds on other guidance documents on how to draft action plans and management plans, e.g. for example on species and habitat of conservation concern (see FACE and BirdLife International 2011), and how to design relevant projects (e.g. see the application brochures pertaining the LIFE programme 1).
+For this purpose, this document builds on other guidance documents on how to draft action plans and management plans, e.g. for example on species and habitat of conservation concern (see FACE and BirdLife International 2011), and how to design relevant projects (e.g. see the application brochures pertaining the LIFE programme).